OOP C6 Inheritance

 Constructors and Destructors

-before it executes its own code.
+The constructor of a derived class first calls its base class’s constructor before it executes its own code.

-of a derived class first executes its own code then
+The destructor of a derived class first executes its own code then

-automatically calls its base class
+automatically calls its base class’s destructor.

-1 |
+1 | |

 -